cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > 1
 > ```

-Number of replicas of istio-csr to run.
+The number of replicas of istio-csr to run.
 #### **image.registry** ~ `string`

 Target image registry.
 This value is prepended to the target image repository, if set.